apocaliss92/scrypted-advanced-notifier/README.md

 - Set `Force update in seconds` to force an occupancy check if no detection happens.
 Any detection running on the camera will anyways check all the occupancy rules
 - Set the `Max objects` the zone can contain.
 The zone will be marked as occupied if the detected objects are >= of the number set here
 - Set a text in both `Zone occupied text` and `Zone not occupied text` for the notification texts
+- Activate `Confirm occupancy with AI` to confirm occupancy results to reduce even more false positives

 ### Timelapse (only on camera)